YuriODev/python-st-ignatius-03-iterations-and-loops/exercises/README.md

 ## Exercise 30: Amoeba Division - Medium 🔥 (Est. Time: 10-15 mins | Points: 20)

-**Problem:** A single-celled amoeba divides into 2 cells every 3 hours.
-Determine how many cells there will be after t hours if there was initially one amoeba.
+**Problem:** A single-celled amoeba divides into `2` cells every `3` hours.
+Determine how many cells there will be after `t` hours if there was initially one amoeba.

 ### Input:

-- An integer representing the number of hours.
+- An integer representing the number of hours `t`.

 ### Output: